mac-s-g/react-json-view/README.md

 * Object and array nodes display length
 * Object and array nodes support a "Copy to Clipboard" feature
 * String values can be truncated after a specified length
+* Arrays can be subgrouped after a specified length
 * Base-16 Theme Support
 * When `onEdit` is enabled:
    * Double-Click Edit Mode